lewiguez/manager-README/README.md

 If you need to schedule something with me, it’s best to use my calendar.
 It’s 99% truth-y, with the exception of some of the daily discussions and impromptu meetings I get called into.

 ### Availability
-I start my day at 9am.
+I start my day at 8am right now, due to homeschooling my children.
 I generally head out to eat dinner after 5pm.
 I’ll usually mute Slack notifications during my lunch and in the evenings, but I’ll typically check in throughout the evening to make sure things are running smoothly and there are no major questions or issues.
 I have Slack on my phone and will respond there as needed after-hours.

 **I don’t expect you to do this.** You are free to make yourself as available as you please after-hours and on weekends.
 You are free to not install Slack on your phone.
 You are free to ignore any message I send on the weekend until the following work day.